 Sure, the NSA is arguably one of the more secure spots for your data to reside, but the safest database is always the one that doesn't exist.

 5. Some people do have things to hide

 Maybe you don't have anything to hide, but others do.
 I'm not just talking about criminals and terrorists.
-Whistle-blowers, undercover cops and others rely on secrecy to do good.
+Whistle-blowers, undercover cops, workers at shelters for abused women, and many others rely on secrecy to do good.
 Massive collections of data and broad surveillance programs put these people at risk.